Writing for Translation

 Many words, parts of speech, and grammar mechanics we don’t think twice about have the potential to cause confusion for translators and non-native English speakers.
 Here are some of the big trouble spots to avoid.

-- Yes: Many believe that buying a list of email addresses and sending to the list through MailChimp is OK.
-Such action can actually cause high of rates abuse, bounces, and unsubscribes.
+- Yes: Many believe that buying a list of email addresses and sending to the list through Mailchimp is OK.
+Such action can actually cause high rates of abuse, bounces, and unsubscribes.
 Purchasing a list and sending to it may cause your account to be suspended.

-- No: Many believe that buying a list of email addresses and sending to the list through MailChimp is okay.
+- No: Many believe that buying a list of email addresses and sending to the list through Mailchimp is okay.
 This can actually cause high rates of abuse, bounces, and unsubscribes.
 It can ultimately cause your account to be suspended.

 In English, many different types of words end in -ing: nouns, adjectives, progressive verbs, etc. But a translator who is a non-native English speaker may not be able to recognize the distinctions and may try to translate them all in the same way.